 » Nebraska Scholar-Athlete Honor Roll (Spring 2018)

-Lamar Jackson has started four of five games at cornerback this season.
 After totaling one tackle in the season opener against Colorado, Jackson posted two tackles and recorded his first career interception against Troy.
 The interception was the first by a Husker cornerback in 21 games.
-In his 15th consecutive start at No. 19 Michigan, Jackson tallied a season-high three tackles.
+In his 15th consecutive start at No. 19 Michigan, Jackson tallied three tackles.
 He had two stops the next week against Purdue.
-Against No. 16 Wisconsin, Jackson came off the bench to record three tackles and one pass breakup.
+At No. 16 Wisconsin, Jackson came off the bench to record three tackles and one pass breakup.
 He returned to the starting lineup at Northwestern and recorded two tackles and a career-high two breakups.
 Jackson had another pass breakup in the Huskers' win over Minnesota and had two solo tackles against Bethune-Cookman.
 At No. 8 Ohio State, Jackson had three tackles, recorded his second career interception and forced a fumble that was recovered by Nebraska.
 Jackson then tied his career high with two pass breakups the next week against Illinois.
 He had four tackles against Michigan State, including his first TFL of the season.
 He concluded his junior season with three solo tackles at Iowa.

 Jackson stepped into a full-time starting cornerback role as a sophomore.
 The only member of the Husker secondary to start every game in 2017, Jackson finished the year with 38 tackles, the most by any NU cornerback.
 In addition to more than doubling his tackle total from his freshman season, Jackson tallied multiple tackles 10 times and broke up the first three passes of his career.